melody-notpond/jenra-uwu.github.io/_posts/2021-08-01-os-dev-series-1.md

 Ignore all the OpenSBI stuff.
 If the program printed out an `a`, then congratulations!
 You've successfully compiled an operating system!

 ## Okay, but how does this work?
 Also how do I exit this thing?
 I'm glad you asked!
-Also, to exit, press <key>ctrl</key>+<key>a</key>, unpress those keys, and then press <key>a</key>.
+Also, to exit, press `ctrl`+`a`, unpress those keys, and then press `x`.
 Now that you can use the terminal for a text editor, let's go through the code together!
 Just don't forget how to exit Vi.

 ### `src/boot.s`
 Let's open up `src/boot.s`.
 This file contains the code that is first executed in the kernel.
 This is the file if you're too lazy to open it: